-An employer advertises a job vacancy as falling within the 'two ticks' scheme.
-It refuses an interview to a person with a stammer who meets the minimum criteria for the job vacancy (and who has a disability within the Equality Act).
+An employer states that disabled people who meet the minimum criteria for a job are guaranteed an interview.
+However it refuses an interview to a person with a stammer who meets the minimum criteria (and who has a disability within the Equality Act).
 However, it gives a guaranteed interview to someone in a wheelchair or a blind person, or would give such a person a guaranteed interview if they applied for the job.
 This may be unlawful as direct discrimination.

 It is not direct discrimination to treat disabled people generally more favourably than non-disabled.
 However, it may not be legal to treat some disabled people more favourably than other disabled people.
 Hence the possible claim in this situation.
 For more: Treating disabled people more favourably.

 The Disability Confident Scheme has replaced the Two Ticks or disability symbol scheme.
 Under that scheme employers made five commitments, one of which was to interview all disabled applicants who met the minimum criteria for a job vacancy and consider them on their abilities.
 For a fuller summary of the previous scheme, see The Two Ticks or disability symbol (link to pcs.org.uk).

 Homepage | Equality Act in outline | Meaning of "disability" | Employment | Goods and services | Education | Human Rights Act | Proposed changes | Social security | Advice | Links | What's new | Site index | Privacy (cookies) | Disclaimer

 © Allan Tyrer 1999-2016